Bella Hadid: 2014–2015: Rise to prominence

 Hadid signed to IMG Models on August 21, 2014.
 She made her New York Fashion Week debut in September, walking for Desigual.
-In December, Hadid made her first cover appearance on Jalouse Magazine, and was featured on day 27 of LOVE Magazine Love Advent Calendar.
+In December, Hadid made her first cover appearance on Jalouse, and was featured on day 27 of Love magazine's Love Advent Calendar.

 In February 2015, Hadid made her runway debut, walking for Tom Ford's Fall/Winter 2015 collection.
 In April, she was featured in two editions of Carine Roitfeld's CR Fashion Book – "Body By Bella" and "Fantasy Campaigns".
 In May, she walked for amfAR's 22nd Cinema Against AIDS Gala.

 In the spring, she was featured in a campaign for Botkier Bags.
 In August, she starred in Victoria's Secret Pink Holiday campaign, alongside models Rachel Hilbert and Devon Windsor.
 In the fall, she was featured in a campaign for Boghossian Jewelry.
-In late 2015, at New York Fashion Week, Hadid walked for Diane von Fürstenberg, Tommy Hilfiger, Marc Jacobs, and closed Jeremy Scott's show.
+In late 2015, at New York Fashion Week, Hadid walked for Diane von Fürstenberg, Tommy Hilfiger, Marc Jacobs, and closed for Jeremy Scott.
 At London Fashion Week, she walked for Topshop Unique and Giles.
 At Milan Fashion Week, she walked for Philipp Plein, Moschino, Missoni, and Bottega Veneta.
 At Paris Fashion Week, she walked for Balmain.
 In December 2015, she made her Chanel debut, walking for the first time for Métiers d'Art in Rome.